KurtSanders/MySmartThingsPersonal/README.md

 - Provides integration with Alarm Decoder hardware

 ### BWA Device Type Handler (DTH)
-- Provides cloud connected status of a Balboa Model 20p WiFi connected Hot Tub
+- Provides cloud connected status of a Balboa Model 20p WiFi connected Hot Tub.
+- Requires my companion SmartApp which is currently available to the public.

 ### RestServer Device Type Handler (DTH)
-- Provides Ping Response from a local network REST API Webserver
+- Provides Ping Response from a local network REST API Webserver.
+- Code for the restAPI Webserver is not public

 ### My MimoLite Device Handler (DTH)
 - Provides for the dual capabailities (switch/sensor) of the MimoLite device